 LandPaths Memorial Day Family Trek (5/25 & 5/26): Spend the weekend outdoors with your family on this two-day hiking adventure.
 You and your family will hike five miles from Shell Beach to Willow Creek State Park for an evening of storytelling, roasted marshmallows, and other family activities.

 After a fun night of sleeping under the stars, you will enjoy a light breakfast and hike the 5 miles back to the beach.
 LandPaths provides dinner and a light breakfast.
 You will bring along all camping gear and lunch or any other snacks you might want.
 It's one of the best family-friendly Sonoma events in May.
-Visit their site for more details and to register.

 Live Music on the Lawn Series at Viansa (Every Saturday and Sunday): This Memorial Day Weekend, Viansa will feature live music in their beautiful Sonoma estate.
 Bands will play from 11am to 2pm on both Saturday and Sunday.
 You can grab some wine, some fire roasted pizza and enjoy the beautiful outdoors.
 25200 Arnold Drive in Sonoma.